myoniles/airbnbathroom/README.md

 		- Male, Female, Unisex
 		- Diaper station
 		- Toilet paper ply
+		- Feminine products
 		- Social Obligation to use

-- Google Maps integration
-	- with search criteria

-## In Progress

-- Posting of bathrooms
 	- Rating and reviews of bathrooms
 		- Rating on a 5 star scale
 		- Comment of 140 characters

-	- ~~Combine at a building level?~~
+- Google Maps integration
+	- with search criteria

 - User Accounts?
 	- Username
 	- If you think I am qualified or willing to securely manage passwords and/or payments for a 2 week project, you are severely mistaken

-- Google Maps integration
+## In Progress

-	- See nearest bathrooms
+- Posting of bathrooms
-		- with search criteria
+	- ~~Combine at a building level?~~

+# Dev Notes

+Once again I am reminded how privileged I am.
+It did not occur to me to track whether bathrooms included feminine product dispensers.